 Salt & Pepper to taste

 - Wash and pat dry all the veggies.

 - Peel green mangoes, raw papaya and carrot.

 - Shred all the veggies… green mangoes, raw papaya, carrot, capsicum, tomato and ginger.

 - Add honey, oil, salt, pepper and cilantro.

-- Adjust the quantity of raw mangoes and green papaya as per your liking.
+- Adjust the number of raw mangoes and green papaya as per your liking.

 - Adjust the quantity of honey depending on the sourness of raw mangoes.

-- You may use avacodo in addition to or in replacement of raw papaya.
+- You may use avocado in addition to or in replacement of raw papaya.

 - You may add crushed garlic to it.